 It only takes a few seconds to run this performance check of your blog to see if you need to make any improvements.

-It is a huge time and money saver for all bloggers.
+It is a time and money saver for all bloggers.

 All blogs should have a policy page about privacy to make sure that your site is GDPR compliant.

-Now, this is not an article writing app so it might not really belong in a list of writing programs and author apps.
+Now, this is not an article writing app.
+So it might not truly belong in a list of blog writing tools and programs.

-But Canva is a fantastic free tool for promoting your writing.
+But Canva is a fantastic tool for promoting your writing.